This is a named option within the Classical and Ancient Near Eastern Studies Ph.D.

 - Writing sample of scholarly work no more than 25 pages (optional).

 - Transcripts or academic records from each institution attended.
 You may upload unofficial copies for department review.
 International academic records must be in the original language accompanied by an official English translation.
-Please note: official transcripts will only be requested by the Graduate School upon department recommendation for admission.
-Further information will be provided upon admission.
+Please note: official, hard copy transcripts will only be requested by the Graduate School upon Department recommendation for admission.
+Further information will be provided upon department admission.

 - Official Graduate Record Examination (GRE) score report sent from the Educational Testing Service (ETS).
-Use institution code 1846 to route your results to the UW Grad School.
-Once results are received, they will populate in your online application.
+Use institution code 1846 to route your results to the UW Graduate School.
+Once results are received, they will populate on your online application.

 - TOEFL or MELAB for all international applicants.